zthun/roadblock/README.md

-# roadblock
+# Description

-A small token based auth micro service for @zthun scoped projects.
+Roadblock is a small micro service that handles basic token based auth for @zthun scoped projects.